NIAGroup/Python-101-2019-Archive/README.md

 - File Input/ Output
 - Libraries

+**Parser X Project Overview:

+User should create a script which searches through the current directory searching for specific excel files.
+The data from those files will be summarized and compiled into one masterfile and cells will be highlighted based on processor generation

 **Week 5: Project Development Phase 1**
 *Project: Parser X
 Description:*

-User should create a script which searches through the current directory searching for specific excel files.
-The data from those files will be summarized and compiled into one masterfile and cells will be highlighted based on processor generation
+User should create a script which searches through a directory of file, for specific excel files and and maintaining the location of those files.
+Hint: You need special Libraries to acocmplish this.

 **Week 6: Project Development Phase 2**
 *Project: Parser X
 Description:*

 Users should create a script which searches through the current directory searching for specific excel files.
-The data from those files will be summarized and compiled into one masterfile and cells will be highlighted based on processor generation
+This script should read through these excel files for specific information and store the data in another excel file.

 **Week 7: Project Development Phase 3**
 *Project: Parser X
 Description:*

 Users should create a script which searches through the current directory searching for specific excel files.
-The data from those files will be summarized and compiled into one masterfile and cells will be highlighted based on processor generation
+The data from those files will be summarized and compiled into one masterfile and cells will be highlighted based on processor generation.

 **Week 8: Final Project Deliverable**
 Description:*

 Use this week to finalize the remaining items for your Parser x project.
-Make sure sure to push it to your branch, there is a wiki page which shows you how to do this and a video which walks you through how to push to a branch.
+Make sure to push it to your branch, there is a wiki page which shows you how to do this and a video which walks you through how to push to a branch.

 **Happy Coding!